ashbit06/CE-Games/README.md

 # [Installing the Jailbreak](https://yvantt.github.io/arTIfiCE/)
 1. Install `arTIfiCE.8xv` so you can run all of these.
 Once installed, open Cabri Jr. to arTIfiCE SHELL and you can run these programs
-2. Install `clibs.8xg` so all your games have access to the buttons for controls
+2. Install `clibs.8xg` so all your games have access to the buttons for controls.
+Make sure this is up to date!

 # File Requirements for Certain Programs
 ## OIRAM (Mario Knock-off) AppVars